War poetry: Poland

+In 1974, Anna Świrszczyńska published the poetry collection Budowałam barykadę ("Building the Barricade"), about her experiences as both a combatant and battlefield nurse during the 1944 Warsaw uprising.
 Czesław Miłosz later wrote about Świrszczyńska, "In August and September of 1944, she took part in the Warsaw Uprising.
-For sixty-three days she witnessed and participated in a battle waged by a city of one million people against tanks, planes, and heavy artillery.
-The city was destroyed gradually, street by street, and those who survived were deported.
+For sixty-three days she witnessed and participated in a battle waged by a city of one million people against tanks, planes, and heavy artillery...
 Many years later, Świrszczyńska tried to reconstruct that tragedy in her poems: the building of barricades, the basement hospitals, the bombed houses caving in burying the people in shelters, the lack of ammunition, food, and bandages, and her own adventures as a military nurse.
 Yet these attempts of hers did not succeed: they were too wordy, too pathetic, and she destroyed her manuscripts.
 (Also, for a long time the Uprising was a forbidden topic, in view of Russia's role in crushing it).
 No less than thirty years after the event did she hit upon a style that satisfied her.
 Curiously enough, that was the style of miniature, which she had discovered in her youth, but this time not applied to paintings.
 Her book Building the Barricades consists of very short poems, without meter or rhyme, each one a microreport on a single incident or situation."

-About one Świrszczyńska poem set during the Uprising, Miłosz writes, "The small poem, A Woman Said to her Neighbor, contains a whole way of life, the life in the basements of the incessantly bombed and shelled city.
-Those basements were connected by passages bored through the walls to form an underground city of catacombs.
-The motions and habits accepted in normal conditions were reevaluated there.
-Money meant less than food, which was usually obtained by expeditions to the firing line; considerable value was attached to cigarettes, used as a medium of exchange; human relations also departed from what we are used to considering the norm and were stripped of all appearances, reduced to their basest shape.
-It is possible that in this poem we are moved by the analogy with peacetime conditions, for men and women are often drawn together not from mutual affection but from their fear of loneliness:

-"A woman said to her neighbor: